richcooper95/crisis/docs/http-api.md

 #### Request body

-JSON object with the following fields (all optional):
+JSON object with any fields from the coach representation (all *optional*).
- - name: string
- - TODO

 #### Response

-TODO
+JSON object with the following fields:
+ - \<all fields from the coach representation\>
+ - id: integer

 ### Fetch all coaches (GET)

-TBD

 `GET /api/v1/coaches/`

 #### Response

-TODO
+List of JSON objects with the following fields:
+ - \<all fields from the coach representation\>
+ - id: integer

 ### Look up coach by ID (GET)

-TBD

 `GET /api/v1/coaches/<id>`

 #### Response

-TODO
+JSON object with the following fields:
+ - \<all fields from the coach representation\>
+ - id: integer

 ### Delete coach (DELETE)